guyman70718/cuckoo_loader_gen1/Readme.md

 From here, you will need to reconnect the battery with the shield detached.
 The device will not boot without a battery connected.

 You will need a metal object, such as a pair of tweezers to kick the device into DFU mode.
-With the battery connected and the ./load_firmware.sh script running:
+With the battery connected, screen off, and ./load_firmware.sh script running:

 <img width="1604" height="1604" alt="image" src="https://github.com/user-attachments/assets/c98e99fd-bdc8-4c51-8fae-42826cf2237b" />